 During the 2022/23 harvest season, our exporting company Beneficio de Café Montecristo (BECAMO) in alliance with a partner launched two daycare centers in Honduras.
 These daycare centers offer a safe space for parents to leave their children, whom they are otherwise often forced to take with them to the coffee fields.
 They are designed as an educational and nurturing space that promotes the physical, cognitive, affective, and social development of children, in an environment characterized by cordiality and respect for their rights.
-174 children aged 3 to 12 directly benefitted in this first cycle of the long-term project.
+During the harvest season 2023/24, more than 158 children aged 3 to 12 were enrolled in three daycare centers.
+In 2024/25, a total of 285 children aged 3 to 12 directly benefited from four daycare centers.

-BECAMO through its Unit for Sustainable Services to Producers (USSP) execute the daycare project with the objective of providing attention and care to children through various activities.
+BECAMO through its Unit for Sustainable Services to Producers (USSP) executes the daycare project with the objective of providing attention and care to children through various activities.
 These activities are aimed at strengthening, for example, their motor skills and health.
 Age-appropriate educational-training programs further help to promote their integral development.